 The system involves the injection or introduction of allergens to an individual in gradual form and increases the tolerance.
-Other treatment includes the application of inhalable corticosteroids to the allergic patients through airways.
+Other treatment includes the application of inhalable corticosteroids to allergic patients through airways.

 Dog Allergies Prevention

-Prevention of dog allergies is more important than treating after the onset of such a condition.
+Prevention of dog allergies is more important than treating it after the onset of such a condition.
 There are a lot of methods and tricks that you can easily apply to your home to prevent the allergens and reduce the load of further infections.
-In the following paragraphs, I shall briefly highlight the 20 lifestyle tips for prevention and control of dog allergies that help you.
+In the following paragraphs, I shall briefly highlight the 20 lifestyle tips for the prevention and control of dog allergies that help you.

 20 Lifestyle Tips That Can Reduce the Impact of Dog Allergies